itsPiyush01/c/README.md

 ## ⭐️ Contribute

-If you want to say thank you and/or support the active development of example:
+If you want to say thank you and/or support the active development of **Quickly Compile and Test Your C Code.**

 1. Add a GitHub Star to the project.
 2. Tweet about the project on your Twitter.